Skip to main content

 Research interests

-I have three main research interests:
+I have two main research interests:

 * Decolonial and non-Western approaches to knowledge production in International Relations